dataone Exception definition and implementation requires clarification

 The schema and python code need to be updated to reflect the description in the documentation.
 Also, all implementations of MN and client software need to be informed of the issue and how they may be impacted.

-#7 Updated by Rob Nahf over 5 years ago
+#7 Updated by Rob Nahf about 6 years ago

 I think because the embedded schema file in the documentation (working link: http://jenkins-1.dataone.org/documentation/unstable/API-Documentation-development/apis/Exceptions) used the field 'identifier' instead of 'pid' which is used in the html table to name the field, (yet had the new 'nodeId' field, too) the schema that became the 1.1.0 error schema inadvertently changed the 'pid' field to 'identifier', breaking backwards compatibility.